koelling/ddowl/README.md

 To run the phaser script you need to provide three parameters:

 ### Path to samples table CSV
-This file specifies the families that should be analysed.
+This comma-separated file specifies the families that should be analysed.
 Each family should consist of mother, father and proband.
 If only proband data is available the mother and father can be left out, but then the origin of SNP alleles cannot be determined automatically.

-Example: `/t1-data/user/bernkopf/180520_MinION/samples_run180519.csv`
+Example: `examples/samples.csv`

 #### Columns:
 - BC (sample barcode, must match barcode in BAM filename)
 - FamilyID (must be the same for all members of a family)
 - relationship (mother/father/proband)

-### Filename mask for variant CSV files
+### Filename mask for variant TSV files
-For each family there must be a CSV file that provides the location and alleles of the variants/SNPs in the sequenced region.
+For each family there must be a tab-separated TSV file that provides the location and alleles of the variants/SNPs in the sequenced region.
 File names need to contain the family ID but must otherwise be exactly the same.
 The filename mask has to contain the characters `%s`, which will be replaced by the family ID (column FamilyID in sample table).

-Example: `/t1-data/user/bernkopf/180520_MinION/snps_%s.txt`
+Example: `examples/snps_%s.tsv`

 In each of these files there should also be exactly one variant that represents the mutation in that family.
 For this entry, the `ID` column has to say "mutation", the `REF` allele is the wild-type allele and the `ALT` allele is the mutation allele.